 Village Concierge Program – new in Spring 2017

-The Village Concierge volunteer will be stationed on main floor of our new Garden Studio within the Cultural Village.
+The Village Concierge volunteer will be stationed on main floor of our new Garden House within the Cultural Village.
 The Concierge will greet and orient visitors to the Garden.
 They will distribute the Garden’s brochure and self-guided map, advertise for daily public tours and Garden events, and answer general questions about the Garden.
 Applicants should be warm and personable and possess strong interpersonal and communication skills.
 They should also be able to work effectively with diverse populations and be able to answer questions about the Garden and other venues in Washington Park.